GxM20/FinTech_Case_Study/README.md

 #### Cash App

-Cash App started in 2013 as a peer-to-peer payment platform, like Paypal or venmo.
+Cash App started in 2013 as a peer-to-peer payment platform, similar to Paypal or venmo.
 It has since expanded into digital banking, trading, and tax filing.
-Cash App now offers many of the same services as Chime, including fee-free checking, automated savings, and loan options.
-However, Cash App is not a bank, it is a [financial platform](https://www.forbes.com/advisor/money-transfer/what-is-cash-app/).
-Cash App partners with [these](https://www.google.com/search?q=who+are+cash+apps+bank+partners&rlz=1C5CHFA_enUS963US963&oq=who+are+cash+apps+ban&gs_lcrp=EgZjaHJvbWUqBwgAEAAYgAQyBwgAEAAYgAQyBggBEEUYOTIICAIQABgWGB4yCAgDEAAYFhgeMggIBBAAGBYYHjIICAUQABgWGB4yCAgGEAAYFhgeMggIBxAAGBYYHjIICAgQABgWGB4yCAgJEAAYFhge0gEINTY3NGowajeoAgCwAgA&sourceid=chrome&ie=UTF-8) banks to provide services and insure user funds.
+Cash App now offers some of the same services as Chime, including fee-free checking, automated savings, and loan options.
+However, Cash App has historically prioritized peer-to-peer transfers, leaving them a step behind Chime's established reputation in the digital banking field specifically.

-## Landscape
+## Market Trends

-What is their domain?
+Chime, and its competitors, operate under the FinTech domain in the noebanking market.
+We've discussed already how quickly the market for digital banking is expanding, but what other trends are emerging as the market develops?

+### Consolidation

+FinTech in general is a relatively new market, [Simple](https://www.finextra.com/newsarticle/37234/simple-shuts-down) was the first neobank to emerge back in 2009.
+They closed their doors in 2021 when their parent firm BBVA was aquired by PNC.
+Over the last decade, many neobank startups have been forced to close their doors due to frequent regulatory changes as the market evolves and takes shape.
+The waters may not be as choppy as they have been historically, but the bigger [fish](https://www.google.com/search?q=biggest+neobanks&sca_esv=590654907&rlz=1C5CHFA_enUS963US963&ei=8hd6ZaeaNLLfkPIP7-KTiAY&ved=0ahUKEwin27X_o42DAxWyL0QIHW_xBGEQ4dUDCBE&uact=5&oq=biggest+neobanks&gs_lp=Egxnd3Mtd2l6LXNlcnAiEGJpZ2dlc3QgbmVvYmFua3MyCxAAGIAEGIoFGJECMgUQABiABDIFEAAYgAQyBRAAGIAEMgUQABiABDIEEAAYHjIEEAAYHjILEAAYgAQYigUYhgMyCxAAGIAEGIoFGIYDSI0FUABYAHAAeAGQAQCYAbIBoAGyAaoBAzAuMbgBA8gBAPgBAeIDBBgAIEGIBgE&sclient=gws-wiz-serp) who have weathered the storm up to now, are financially situated to aqcuire the younger players and support their revenue streams.
+Since its launch, Chime as acquired [two](https://www.crunchbase.com/search/acquisitions/field/organization.companies/num_acquisitions/chime-2) companies: [Pinch](https://www.crunchbase.com/organization/ferment-labs), and [Charlie Finance Co.](https://www.crunchbase.com/organization/ferment-labs)

 What are the major trends in this domain in the last 5-10 years?